faketechlabsberlin/wt21-duaw/README.md

 6- To install MUI used for styling run: `npm install @mui/material @emotion/react @emotion/styled`

-## Data Science - recommendation model
+## Update the recommendation model
 To update the recommendations for display on the website:
 1. The following python packages are needed:
    - `pandas`, `numpy`, `requests`, `json`